 M.2 SSDs have a few (and growing) speed variations.

-SATA-based M.2: SATA M.2 drives (like the Samsung 860 Evo) have the same speed as regular SATA SSDs (6Gbps).
+SATA M.2 drives (like the Samsung 860 EVO) have the same speed as regular SATA SSDs (6Gbps).

 Specifically, currently, PCIe Gen 3 has a top speed of 8Gbps (985MB/s) per lane.
-That said, a PCIe x2 (two lanes) M.2 drive has the cap speed of up to 16Gbps.
-Similarly, a PCIe x4 SSD has a ceiling speed of up to 32Gbps.
+That said, a PCIe Gen 3 x2 (two lanes) M.2 drive has a cap speed of up to 16Gbps.
+Similarly, a PCIe Gen 3 x4 SSD has a ceiling speed of up to 32Gbps.

 But the hard drive won’t go away, either.
 It still provides a low-cost storage solution where speed is not a big issue.

 In a computer, it’s a great idea to use an SSD as the primary (boot) storage and a hard drive as a secondary backup storage space.
-You can certainly do that with a desktop computer, and there are more and more laptops that have space for both, too.
+You can almost always do that with a desktop computer — more and more laptops also have designated spaces for both.